Have you given much thought to your coffee grounds? They can make a great cup of coffee but what about beyond your morning coffee?

-No one wants pests such as ants, snails, or slugs in the garden as they can be destructive.
+No one wants pests such as ants, snails, or slugs.
+In the garden, they can be destructive.
 To keep these critters away, sprinkle coffee grounds around your plants.
 Just a light sprinkling around the base is fine.
 Repeat after a heavy rain.

 Feed the worms.

 Worms find coffee grounds to be a particularly tasty treat.
 Having worms in your garden is good for plants.
 They help provide nutrients for the plants and keep the soil areated.
-Coffee grounds attract them and helps them thrive is a good thing.
+Coffee grounds attract them and helps them thrive.

 Using coffee grounds around hydrangeas will increase the acidity level of the soil.
 High levels of acid in the soil helps the blooms become a more vibrant blue.

 Give plants a nitrogen boost.

-Next time you make a pot of coffee, remember all of these uses for the grounds in the garden.
+Next time you make a cup of coffee, remember all of these creative uses for the coffee grounds in the garden.
 Boost your garden and your compost!
-Enjoy your coffee, knowing you can put the grounds to good use afterwards!
+Enjoy your coffee, knowing you can put the grounds to good use!